KrisVan/Pickleball-Scheduler/README.md

 # Pickleball Scheduler
 Welcome to PickLeTime!
 This web application is designed to help users to organize and schedule their games.
-It is built with React for the frontend, Prisma for database management, Fastify as the backend framework, and SQLite as the database.
+It is built using Javascript and uses React, Fastify for back end routing, Prisma for database management, and SQLite as the database.

 ## Features